Real Name | David Américo Ortiz Arias |

 - David Ortiz is 49 years old

-- David Ortiz is currently Married (Tiffany Ortiz)
+- David Ortiz's relationship status is Married (Tiffany Ortiz)

-- Which college/university did David Ortiz go to?
-David Ortiz went to Estudia Espallat High School
+- Where did David Ortiz go to school?
+David Ortiz is a graduate of Estudia Espallat High School

 - David Ortiz has 3 kids

-- David Ortiz's kids are Jessica Ortiz, Alexandra Ortiz, D'Angelo Ortiz
+- David Ortiz kids names are Jessica Ortiz, Alexandra Ortiz, D'Angelo Ortiz

 FAQ